concise/tmux-keylogger/README.md

 Put the `keylogger` file somewhere on your computer, preferably an empty directory since it will automatically generate a log file `keylogger.log` at the same place.
-When you are in a tmux session, just type:
+For example, when you are in a tmux session, and this script is right under current working directory, just type:

-    keylogger start
+    ./keylogger start

 and the keystrokes you type will be displayed in the status bar.
+In the future I may add a `keylogger stop` command, but for now I just throw away the tmux session and start a new one when I don't want to log any more.

 ## Notes

-This script requires some dependancies outside GNU bash: `tmux`, `dirname`, `tail`, and `xxd`.
+- This script requires some dependancies outside GNU bash: `tmux`, `dirname`, `tail`, and `xxd`.

-What this script does to your working environment:

 - The command `./keylogger start` changes bindings of the single letter key so that each of these type of keystrokes can be logged.

 - One log file will be created in the same directory with this script.

-- By default it display your last typed key strokes to the right of the status bar by changing the tmux status-right option.

 - This script is not well tested under various circumstances.
   Maybe it might break something but I haven't noticed

-- Please do not leave the keylogger.log file too large.
-  That may make this script slower...

 - Currently only one-byte ASCII keystrokes are supported, because most of the time we are entering these characters and it's pretty to handle in tmux.

-  Other keystrokes like the meta keys (e.g. M-b) will not be logged if you do not press the ^[ key manually.
+  Other keystrokes like the meta keys (e.g. `M-b`) will not be logged if you do not press the `^[` key separately.

 - My `l_log_update_viewk` function is slow.
-It may take up to 100ms every time when it wants to update the status bar...
+It may take up to 100 ms every time when it wants to update the status bar...

   There are many possible ways to improve performance.
 We can batch a